Heimdal

 What Is Authorization?

-For instance, you may be authorized to use standard apps at your job, but you might not be authorized to use some applications reserved only for admins.
-To gain access to restricted areas you should be authorized through a privileged access management system for example, that assigns you limited privileged permissions.
+For instance, you may be authorized to use standard apps at your job, like Word, Outlook, or Excel.
+But you might not be authorized to use some applications reserved only for admins, like system management or security apps.

 Authentication vs Authorization

-Authentication and authorization are pretty straightforward: user authentication checks the identity of an individual, followed by authorization which authorizes what apps, files, or data the user who had previously authenticated has access to.
+• authorization authorizes what apps, files, or data the user who had previously authenticated has access to

-The authentication process is visible to the user, while authorization is not, because it consists of a set of settings already established within the company that are not visible to the user and upon which the user has no power in terms of modifying or altering them.
+The authentication process is visible to the user, while authorization is not.
+The set of settings established within the company that grant permission to access is not visible to the user.
+Also, the user can’t change them.

 Why Are Authentication and Authorization Important?

-The main goal of authentication and authorization working together is to prevent cyberattacks that involve data breaches.
-Thus, authentication and authorization combined are important because:
+The main goal of authentication and authorization working together is to prevent data breaches.
+Thus, authentication and authorization combined are important because they:

-• limits data breaches by securing the organization’s network at a granular level through centralized access controls (especially through authorization);
+• secure access to the organization’s network at a granular level through centralized access controls;

-• permissions limit the activities and the information a user can have access to and limits thus lateral movement across the network if a hacker had gained access to a compromised account;
+• limit the activities and the information a user can have access to and thus prevent lateral movement;

-• helps detect unauthorized activity on a network;
+• help detect unauthorized activity on a network;

 Authentication Methods